johnalison/obsidian-notes/1-projects/Mixed2.0/mixed2.0.md

 	- [x] Script to plot all the 1D marginals for all the splittings
 	- [x] Option for mA_vl and mB_vl
 - [ ] TTbar Subtractions/ Additions
-	- [ ] Subtract ttbar from Templates
+	- [x] Subtract ttbar from Templates
-	- [ ] Subtract ttbar from Input data being clustered
+	- [x] Subtract ttbar from Input data being clustered
 	- [ ] Then add back non declustered TTbar
+	- [x] Or compare to ttbar subtracted data ?
 - [x] Add top candidate making to declustered data
 - [x] How are there any b-jets with m > 50 GeV ? (given the template cut off) ==> A: Form the (bb) + b + b + X  events